FerDiMu/APD-Screening-Minecraft-Server/README.md

 This project includes a Minecraft Server with a battery of minigames for the screening of Auditory Processing Disorder with preadolescents.

-The minigame battery is only available in Spanish and includes three different performance tests:
+The minigame battery is only available in Spanish and includes two different performance tests:

-- Temporal differentations between tones (Developed)
+- Tonal differences
-- Speech-in-noise understanding (Developed)
+- Speech-in-noise understanding
-- Discrimination between similar word (Under development)

 ## Installation